Lokaltog/vim-monotone/README.md

 emphasize comments, set `g:monotone_emphasize_comments` to 1.
 This will highlight comments with the warning highlight color (yellow by default).

+### Adjust contrast

+You may adjust the colorscheme contrast to your liking by setting `g:monotone_contrast_factor`.
+The contrast factor only affects dark/background colors, i.e. different contrast levels are achieved by changing the background lightness.

+The default contrast factor is 1.0.
+Recommended values are between 0.9 and 1.1.

 ## Configuration example

 ```